 b.
 Apply for a place at a school with vacancies.
 “You will have received a list of schools with vacancies in your offer pack from your LEA.
 Even if these were not on your preferred schools list, contact the Schools Admissions Team about applying for a place,” said Mr Caller.

 c.
 Engage a full-time home school tutor.
 “Full-time private tuition at home is often considered by parents who didn’t manage to secure a place at a local “Good” or “Outstanding” primary school and are willing to pay for a good education, either until a place becomes available through the waiting list system, or for the duration of the child’s primary school life.”

 d.
 Apply for a place at a private school.
 “Private schools are under much the same admissions pressures as state schools, so it may not be possible to secure a place at a private school at short notice,” warned Mr Caller.

 3. You haven’t been offered a place at any school.

 “This is extremely rare, and the Local Education Authority (LEA) has a duty to provide a school place for every child, so contact them immediately,” advised Mr Caller.

-More information about engaging an after-school or full-time private tutor can be found at www.tutors-international.com.
+More information about engaging an after-school or full-time private tutor for primary school children can be found at www.tutors-international.com.